 See How do I claim? for more information

-But you will not be required to attend the Job Centre:
+But you may not be required to attend the Job Centre:

 - If you cannot verify your ID online, then leave a message on your journal or, if you can’t access your journal, phone the Universal Credit helpline 0800 328 5644, and the DWP will call you and verify your ID over the phone instead.

 - If you need an Advance Payment you can apply for this online – but you will normally have to verify your ID before a payment can be made.

 Your Job Centre will know you have applied online: they will call you if they need to confirm any information with you in order to progress your claim.

 Rashid made a claim for Universal Credit when he was finished at work.